jamesjohnmcguire/DigitalZenWorks.Email.ToolKit/README.md

 ### Usage:

 NOTE: Always back up any data you might be modifying.
+This package has been tested with hundreds of thousands of messages, about 50 GBs of data, without any problems.
+But there can always be a first.
 So, please back up your data before using this tool.
 Did I mention that you should back up?

 #### Command line usage: